• Home

 *Neumann, F., & Kanwit, M. (2020).
 Acquiring variable commands at home and abroad: Examining optatives and imperatives in L1 and L2 Spanish.
 Studies in Hispanic and Lusophone Linguistics, 13(1), 79-113.

 Kanwit, M., & *Terán, V. (2020b).
 Proposing a tripartite intensifier system: Re, muy, and bien in Buenos Aires and Tucumán, Argentina.
-In D. Pascual y Cabo & I. Elola (Eds.), Current Theoretical and Applied Perspectives on Hispanic and Lusophone Linguistics (pp. 253-272).
-Philadelphia: John Benjamins.
+In D. Pascual y Cabo & I. Elola (Eds.), Current theoretical and applied perspectives on Hispanic and Lusophone Linguistics (pp. 253-272).
+John Benjamins.

 2019